Ring Video Doorbell 2 Review

 I love that you can choose to hardwire it into your home or operate it by battery.
 It also has 1080p HD video display, a 160-degree field of view, two-way audio, infrared night vision, and an Amazon Alexa integration.

-Unfortunately, the Ring Video Doorbell 2 lacks person detection, an integration with Google Assistant, and free cloud and local storage, although it’s available for an affordable price.
+Unfortunately, the Ring Video Doorbell 2 lacks person detection and free cloud and local storage, although cloud storage is available for an affordable price.

 Ring Video Doorbell 2 Design